sheriff4000/C-Synth/Realtimesystemanalysis.md

         - keyboardIndex & numberOfKeyboards
         - sampleBuffer 0 & 1
         - noteMult
-    the task only has read dependencies so
+    the task only has read dependencies so pre

 ### sampleISR